afroisalreadyinu/practical-ansible-intro/readme.md

     ansible -i inventory server -m ping

-As a response, you should see the following, anything else means you fucked up:
+As a response, you should see the following, anything else means something went wrong:

     server | success >> {
         "changed": false,